What Is a Waffle Chart?

 Waffle Chart vs Pie Chart: When to Use Which

 Pie charts win when you need to show the relationship between multiple categories at once — revenue split across 5 product lines, for example.
-A pie chart shows all slices in one shape.
-A waffle chart would need 5 separate grids or a multi-colored grid that is harder to parse.
+A pie shows all slices in one shape.
+A waffle would need 5 separate grids or a multi-colored grid that is harder to parse.
 For comparing multiple segments, consider a bar chart maker or stacked bar instead.

 How to Design an Effective Waffle Chart

 Start with a clean 10×10 grid.
-The standard waffle chart has 100 squares because it maps directly to percentages — 1 square = 1%.
+The standard has 100 squares because it maps directly to percentages — 1 square = 1%.
 You can use other grid sizes (5×5 for 25 units, 5×20 for 100 in a wider format) but 10×10 is the convention and readers expect it.
 Deviating from 100 squares means you need to label the scale, which defeats the simplicity.

 Choose two colors: one for the filled portion, one for the empty portion.
 The filled color should be your brand or accent color — something that pops.
 The empty color should be subtle — light gray, off-white, or a very faint tint of the filled color.
 High contrast between filled and empty is critical.
 If a reader squints, they should still see the proportion clearly.